Warsaw Pact invasion of Czechoslovakia: Reactions around the world

 Ball accused Soviet delegates of filibustering to put off the vote until the occupation was complete.
-Malik continued to speak, ranging in topics from US exploitation of Latin America's raw materials to statistics on Czech commodity trading.
+Malik continued to speak, ranging in topics from US exploitation of Latin America's raw materials to statistics on Czechoslovak commodity trading.
 Eventually, a vote was taken.
 Ten members (4 with veto power) supported the motion; Algeria, India, and Pakistan abstained; the USSR (with veto power) and Hungary opposed it.
 Canadian delegates immediately introduced another motion asking for a UN representative to travel to Prague and work for the release of the imprisoned Czechoslovak leaders.
 Malik accused Western countries of hypocrisy, asking "who drowned the fields, villages, and cities of Vietnam in blood?"
 By 26 August, another vote had not taken place, but a new Czechoslovak representative requested the whole issue be removed from the Security Council's agenda.

 The invasion occurred simultaneously with the 1968 Democratic National Convention in Chicago, and multiple political factions seized upon the events as a symbol.
 Student activists such as Abbie Hoffman and progressives such as Ralph Yarborough and Eugene McCarthy compared the repression of the Prague Spring to repression of Western student movements such as in the 1968 Chicago riots, with Hoffman calling Chicago "Czechago."
 On the other hand, anti-Communists such as John Connally used the incident to urge tougher relations with the Soviet Union and a renewed commitment to the Vietnam War.

 Although the United States insisted at the UN that Warsaw Pact aggression was unjustifiable, its position was weakened by its own actions.
 Only three years earlier, US delegates to the UN had insisted that their intervention in the Dominican Civil War, as part of Operation Power Pack, was an issue to be worked out by the Organization of American States (OAS) without UN interference.
 When UN Secretary-General U Thant called for an end to the bombing of Vietnam, the Americans questioned why he didn't similarly intervene on the matter of Czechoslovakia, to which he responded that "if Russians were bombing and napalming the villages of Czechoslovakia" he might have called for an end to the occupation.

 The United States government sent Shirley Temple Black, the famous child movie star, who became a diplomat in later life, to Prague in August 1968 to prepare to become the first United States Ambassador to a post-Communist Czechoslovakia.
 She attempted to form a motorcade for evacuation of trapped Westerners.
 Two decades later, when the Warsaw Pact forces left Czechoslovakia in 1989, Temple Black was recognized as the first American ambassador to a democratic Czechoslovakia.
 In addition to her own personnel, an attempt was made to evacuate a group of 150 American high school students stuck in the invasion who had been on a summer abroad trip studying Russian in the (then) USSR and affiliated countries.
 They were eventually evacuated by train to Vienna, smuggling their two Czech tour guides across the border who settled in New York.